jaechoidev/jaechoidev.github.io/_pages/main.md

 [Curriculum Vitae](/files/cv.pdf)

 ### Research Interests
-I am interested in generative images and videos and neural rendering.
+- generative models
+- 3d vision (3d reconstruction, 3d scene understanding)
+- also, widely interested in specific applications of ML/DL for visual art (images and videos)

 ### Projects
-- learning diffusion model
-- learning 3d vision
+- still in the learning about the field phase, but in progress to implement ideas related to diffusion model and 3d reconstruction pipeline. coming soon :)